rubenamaro/Sundio-test/README.md

 1. Unzip project folder.

 ### First time

+All of this have to be made in project folder via command line

 2. Execute: 'npm install'
 3. Execute: 'npm install gem'
 4. Execute: 'gem install sass'